wp-plugins/football-pool/readme.txt

 == Changelog ==

+= 2.3.6 =
+* New shortcode: display the ranking of a single user with [fp-user-ranking].

 = 2.3.5 =
 * Bug fix: matches admin added timezone offset on every save (thanks BruceFeuillette for reporting the bug).